Surf Seattle on Freighter Waves

 (Classes will be customized to your needs)

-- Receive a Freighter Surfing Manual to learn where and when to catch waves on the Sound.
+- Receive my Puget Sound Surfing Guide to learn where and when to catch waves on the Sound.

 - Learn how to catch waves, turn, stop, fall safely, get back on and paddle out.